addyyang/addyyang.github.io/README.md

 # CS4641 Project Proposal: Flight Delay Predictor

 ### Introduction/Background
-There are existing sites, like https://wingman.wtf/ and https://www.knowdelay.com/index.html that seemingly provide a similar service, but produce an errors when attempting to search for flights.
-Scholarly articles that detail how machine learning could aid in predicting flight delays generally focus on a single airport or airline, and used regression models like decision trees \[1\].
+There exist sites, like https://wingman.wtf/ and https://www.knowdelay.com/index.html that predict flight delays but are often too inaccurate to rely on.
+Scholarly articles that detail the use of ML in predicting flight delays generally focus on a single airport or airline, and use regression models like decision trees \[1\].
-We plan on using datasets containing data on predicted vs. actual departure times of previous flights, which airline it's operated by, the number of people on each flight (including number of seats oversold and passengers on standby), weather (eg. temperature, precipitation, fog), flight volumes at each airport, and aircraft type (eg. age, size).
+We plan on approaching this problem in similar ways, with a more expansive dataset that details predicted vs. actual departure times of previous flights, airlines, # of passengers (including seats oversold and passengers on standby), weather (eg. temperature, precipitation, fog), flight volume at airports, and aircraft type (eg. age, size).
+We also plan to look at this problem at multiple scales, using regression and binary classification techniques to predict the exact length of flight delays, category of delay (i.e. <30 mins, 30-60 mins, etc.), and simply the existence of a delay.

 ### Problem Definition
 Airline delays are a frustration for passengers, and there are few resources available to predict which routes, airlines, and/or airports commonly have the most delays.
-Our motivation is that travellers should have the knowledge of when delays are most likely to occur, so they can plan their travels accordingly when timing is tight.
-Such a resource can also be beneficial for airports to optimize their operations, and for airlines to provide more reliable information and improve customer satisfaction.
+Our motivation is that travelers should know when delays are most likely to occur, so they can plan their travels accordingly, and help airports and airlines to provide more reliable information about their operations and improve service quality and customer satisfaction.

 ### Methods
 #### Data Preprocessing Methods